mboyarinova/dark-money/README.md

 ## Setup

-To view this project, install it locally using npm:
+To view this project, install it locally in the project directory using npm:

 ```
 npm install